Asymptotic Schwarzschild solutions in $f(R)$ gravity and their observable effects on the photon sphere of black holes: Conclusions

 The oscillatory case ($a<0$) is more subtle to analyze because the Ricci scalar decays as $1/x$ and not exponentially as in the previous case.
 This implies that is harder to study numerically in the asymptotic limit.
 In this case Ricci scalar has damped oscillations that grow as $x \to 0$. $B(x)$ metric function reach $0$ as $A(x)$ goes to $\infty$ so we obtain an effective SW radius.
 This effective radius is smaller than one, which implies that the photon sphere radius lies closer to the singularity than in GR.
 Given different values of $\alpha$, this effective SW radius is order $0.7$ for $P_{\alpha} = 0.1$.\\

 Once the perturbed solutions to SW in $f(R)$ gravity are obtained, the aim of this work is to analyze strong lensing effects in the $f(R)$ framework.
 To this end, we study the photon sphere radius, where light follows an unstable circular orbit, and the capture parameter, i.e., the impact parameter of a light ray that reaches the unstable orbit.
 Due to the instability of this orbit, this impact parameter also corresponds to the one for which light performs $N \to \infty$ loops before eventually escaping or being absorbed.
 As has been studied in previous works \cite{Sneppen:2021taq}, when the impact parameter of light approaches the capture parameter $b_c$, there exist certain impact parameters, equally spaced on a logarithmic scale, for which light is either completely reflected or fully transmitted.
-We revisit this result within the GR framework and define the photon sphere width as $\delta_{P} = b_{0} - b_c$, where $b_0$ is the impact parameter for which light is completely reflected without performing any loops.
-This work provides a first approximation to the real photon sphere width.
+We revisit this result within the GR framework and extend the analysis to the $f(R)$ case.
+Moreover, we define the photon-sphere width as $\delta_{P} = b_{0} - b_{c}$, with $b_{0}$ denoting the impact parameter for which light is completely reflected without completing any loops.
+This work provides a first approximation to the real photon sphere width in the $f(R)$ context.
 In a practical scenario, simulations accounting for multiple light sources, surrounding dust, and accretion flows are required \cite{Cardenas-Avendano:2022csp, Jia:2024, PhotonRing:2024}.
 However, this value gives us a reference order of magnitude of the needed sensitivity of experiments like the Event Horizon Telescope, as discussed before, resolving this angular scale requires a precision of order $1 \, \mathrm{\mu as}$.\\

 Then we analyze the effect of $f(R)$ perturbed solutions in these parameters.
 Considering values of $\alpha$ order $1$, which imply that $f(R)$ corrections are dominant at radii $x \approx 1$, and values of $P_{\alpha}$ order $0.05$, we obtain that photon sphere radius and capture parameter decrease with respect to GR, and the photon sphere width increases in a factor $1-10 \, \%$ with respect to the GR case.
 This occurs in both exponential and oscillating cases.
 In the context of previous studies that assume Schwarzschild–de-Sitter metrics with constant Ricci scalar \cite{Addazi2021, Nojiri2024, Yue2025, Naskar2025, Jafarzade2024}, our work considers metrics that asymptotically recover the Schwarzschild solution; this requires a model parameter that quantifies deviations of the Ricci scalar from zero, corresponding to an effective dark-energy fluid.
 Moreover, we define and analyze the \emph{photon sphere width}: the radial distance between the impact parameter of the first total reflection and that of infinitely many reflections, a parameter that would be related with future observables.\\